chrisrobertsnyc/chrisrobertsnyc.github.io/xsavi800/index.md

 [_Viewing ESRI data in a Leaflet map_](http://chrisroberts.nyc/xsavi800/final/newmap.html)

 At work I deal with Esri's software and proprietary data formats.
-I like Leaflet's javascript API a lot more than ESRI's, so I research ways to work with ESRI data through open source APIs.
+I like Leaflet's javascript API a lot more than ESRI's, so I researched ways to work with ESRI data through open source APIs.
 The result is this map, which displays spatial data from an ArcServer feature service; when a point is clicked, the record is queried in a related table for more data.